TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 12/2022 Invited to serve as a program committee member for ACL'23
 - 11/2022 Our paper titled "Emotion fusion for mental illness detection from social media: A survey" got accepted in Information Fusion
 - 08/2022 Our paper titled "Emotions and topics expressed on Twitter during the COVID-19 pandemic in the United Kingdom: comparative geolocation and text mining analysis" got accepted in Journal of Medical Internet Research
 - 07/2022 Invited to serve as a reviewer for ICLR'23